Hi, my name is sara477! I was hoping they could do a paper assessment. I need support

 It is possible to have a paper based but they are quite rare but do happen

-Most people are having phone assessments -
+Most people are having phone assessments0 -

 Hi.
 Thank you janer1967.
 I’ve been reading and following the scope conversations regarding pip reviews and you all do a great service in supporting people who are concerned and worried regarding pip reviews.
-Is there any updates on how long they take.
+Is there any updates on how long they take.0

 -